lbc1013/SDC-Product/README.md

 My goal was to replace an existing API with a back end system that can support the full data set for the project and to scale to meet the demands of production traffic.

 I designed a database(PostgreSQL) and server, and then deployed to AWS EC2 and scaled the service to support at minimum 1k RPS(requests per second) on AWS EC2 using a t2.micro instance.

+## Objectives
+- Design and multiple database options to analyze and compare, selecting one db option.
+(I chose PostgreSQL)
+- ETL Process (Extract the data from csv files, and Load them into the database after Transformating)
+- Design and build an API server to provide data to the client in the format specified by the API doc.
+- Optimize the server by analyzing query times and server responses.
+- Deploy the service and improve the performance of you service at sacle.

+## Phase Description

+* Phase 0: Picking a project and initial setup
+* Phase 1: Create the Database
+* Phase 2: Create the API
+* Phase 3: Performance Tune the Service
+* Phase 4: Deploy and Benchmark Initial Performance
+* Phase 5: Scale the Application

 ## Tech-Stack
 - Node.js